Plotting for pantsers. With two simple steps.

 What if a man picks the wrong bag at the airport, hotel etc?

-A patient gets wheeled to the wrong operating room?
+What if a patient gets wheeled to the wrong operating room?

 “What if” from famous stories.